rafamarrara/CTFs/HTB/Legacy/README.md

 ```

-Now the options are ok.
+Now the options seem to be good.

 ```
 msf6 exploit(windows/smb/ms17_010_psexec) > options